 The Faces Behind The Facing Project

 The Facing Project was co-founded by J.R.
 Jamison and Kelsey Timmerman because they believe in the power of first-person stories to enact community change.
-As writers and activists, the two have witnessed this firsthand and are passionate about helping other communities tell their stories.
+As writers and active citizens, the two have witnessed this firsthand and are passionate about helping other communities tell their stories.

 Kelsey has spent the last decade helping people share their stories.
 He is the author of WHERE AM I WEARING?
 A Global Tour to the Countries, Factories, and People That Make Our Clothes (Wiley, 2008) and WHERE AM I EATING?
 An Adventure through the Global Food Economy (Wiley, 2013).
-He regularly speaks at colleges, universities, and high schools about his travels and the people he’s met along the way.
 His writing has appeared in publications such as the Christian Science Monitor, Condé Nast Portfolio, and has aired on NPR.
 WEARING and EATING have been adopted as a common reader by over 70 high schools, colleges, and universities.

 J.R. and Kelsey can’t wait to help your community tell its story!